brodycj/snowpack-vue-capacitor-2-demo/README.md

 - `npm run build`
 - `npx cap copy`

+To run on Android:

+- `npx cap open android`
+- build and run from Android Studio

 run on iOS:

 - `npx cap open ios` to open iOS project in Xcode
 - buid and run from Xcode

+### Workarounds applied for Android

+- use `mount` option in `snowpack.config.json` due to an issue with directory starting with underscore
+- remove HMR code to avoid issue with `import.meta`

+### Major TODO items

+- Hot reload functionality

 ### recommended reading

 - https://capacitorjs.com/docs/getting-started
 - https://capacitorjs.com/docs/basics/workflow

 ## Available Scripts